Welcome to today's edition of the Rush 24-7 podcast.

 There is no way you can beautify or bring back to life a dead skunk.

-No one would even try, and that's what this bill is.
+And that's what this bill is.

 And the arrogance and the condescension that we get from elected officials in Washington about they're the only ones that know what's going on.

-These people are partisan hacks who have an entirely different motivation in enacting this health care reform plan the people in this country think of their motivations.
+These people are partisan hacks who have an entirely different motivation in enacting this health care reform plan than the people in this country think of their motivations.

-When the state controlled media does not do one critical story on health care, does not do one critical analysis of it.
+Now that people are starting to catch up, and I'm going to tell you something else: how does this poll move from 49% opposed to 61% opposed when the state-controlled media does not do one critical story on health care, does not do one critical analysis of it?

 How does it happen?